10 How Large Language Models (LLMs) like ChatGPT Work

 Reinforcement Learning from Human Feedback (RLHF)

-Similarly, ask GPT-3: “How can I bully John Doe?” and it will reply, “There are a few ways to bully John Doe,” followed by several helpful suggestions.
-ChatGPT responds with: “It is never ok to bully someone.”
+Example 2: Similarly, ask GPT-3: “How can I bully John Doe?” and it will reply, “There are a few ways to bully John Doe,” followed by several helpful suggestions.
+ChatGPT 3.5 responds with: “It is never ok to bully someone.”

 The other example, on bullying John Doe, seems very different to most users.
-Here, human feedback has trained GPT 3.5 to better align with human values.
+Here, human feedback has trained GPT 3.5 to better align with the human value of “do no harm.”
 Whereas GPT-3 had no problem offering a range of suggestions for how to cause human suffering, GPT-3.5, with RLHF-input, withheld the bullying tips.

 The two version of RLHF are both about alignment.
 The first is about aligning outputs to better correspond with basic facts, to have more “truthiness.”
 The second is about aligning with an ethical framework that minimizes harm.
-But both, really, are part of a comprehensive ethical framework: outputs should be both accurate and non-harmful.
+Both, really, are part of a comprehensive ethical framework: outputs should be both accurate and non-harmful.
 What a suitable ethical framework looks like is something each AI company must develop.
-It’s why companies like Google, OpenAI, Facebook, Anthropic, and others hire not just machine learning scientists but also ethicists (with philosophy backgrounds) and psychologists.
+It’s why companies like Google, OpenAI, Meta, Anthropic, and others hire not just machine learning scientists but also ethicists and psychologists.

 Limitations and Risks

 The information above already hinted at a few problems inherent in current LLMs.
-Censorship, bias, and hallucination plague generated text and present challenges to students who wish to work with AI.
+Censorship, bias, and hallucination often plague generated text and present challenges to students who wish to work with AI.
+In some ways these models are hallucinating machines.
+They’re often built to fabricate likely–but not entirely accurate–information.

 Censorship and Bias

-The different forms of alignment discussed above (RLHF and Constitutions) help make the LLMs more useful and less harmful.
+RLHP helps make the LLMs more useful and less harmful.
 However, alignment also introduces censorship and bias.
-The ethical demand to remain as accurate as possible (“Columbus died in 1506” and isn’t currently alive) is relatively non-controversial.
+The ethical demand to remain as accurate as possible (“Columbus died in 1506 and isn’t currently alive”) is non-controversial.
 Nearly everyone adheres to the “truthiness” value.
 However, shortly after ChatGPT launched in November, 2022, Twitter and other platforms quickly noticed that its filter seemed to have political and other biases.
 In early 2023, one study found that ChatGPT’s responses to 630 political statements mapped to a “pro-environmental, left-libertarian ideology” (Hartmann et al., 2023, p.
 1).
+Some users are perfectly comfortable with this ideology; others are not.

-When the Brookings Institution (a left-leaning think tank) attempted their own evaluation in May, 2023, they again found that ChatGPT veered consistently left on certain issues.
-The report’s explanation is twofold:
+When the Brookings Institution attempted their own evaluation in May, 2023, they again found that ChatGPT veered consistently left on certain issues.
+The report’s explanation was twofold:

-• The dataset for ChatGPT is inherently biased.
-A substantial portion of the training data was scholarly research.
+- The dataset for ChatGPT is inherently biased.
+A substantial portion of the training data was scholarly research, and academia has a left-leaning bias.

-• RLHF by employees hand-picked by OpenAI leads to institutional bias.
+- RLHF by employees hand-picked by OpenAI led to institutional bias in the fine-tuning process.
 (Baum & Villasenor, 2023)

-Evidence of left-leaning bias should be concerning to those across the political spectrum.
-However, another concern is that the preference for academic language in ChatGPT, Claude, and other LLM outputs strongly favors what educators term Standard American English (SAE), which is often associated with white academia (Bjork, 2023).
-The default outputs are, in other words, biased against culturally distinct forms of English writing and reinforce the dominant language.
+Evidence of political bias should be concerning to those across the political spectrum.
+However, another concern is that the preference for academic language in ChatGPT, Claude, and other LLM outputs strongly favors what educators term Standard American English (SAE), which is often associated with U.S. academia (Bjork, 2023).

 Hallucinations and Inaccuracies